wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

     ![API request summary](../assets/img/insights/overview-page-timeline.png){.cInlineImage-full}

-    This chart combines the above three widgets and plots them in a timeline.
+    This chart displays the total successful requests, the total requests that have resulted in errors, and the latency in a timeline.
 The y-axis on the left displays the request count and the error count.
 The x-axis shows time, and the y-axis on the right shows the latency in milliseconds.
 The granularity of the data points is decided based on the time range you have selected.
 The tooltip provides the exact value of all three metrics accurately.

 ### Traffic